Nordgaren/DS2-META/README.md

 [Fasm.NET](https://github.com/JamesMenetrey/Fasm.NET) by [James Menetrey](https://github.com/JamesMenetrey)

 # Change Log
+### Beta 0.3

+* Modify Speed on the Player tab is now equivilent to Cheat Engine Speedhack.
+If you want to just modify your own speed, use the speeds in Internals tab.

 ### Beta 0.2

 * Program is now up to date with it's Scholar counterpart, except missing the Apply Special Effect function (Used to apply bonfire rest when warping and in the "Restore Humanity" button).
 I will keep looking for it.